Integrated dishwashers are designed to blend into your kitchen cabinetry and look like a cupboard

 Can any dishwasher be integrated?

-Iredale says you shouldn't try turning your existing dishwasher into an integrated model, warning that fiddling with the front panelling can play havoc with the door's spring tension and make the appliance hard to open and close.
+Gallagher says while it’s possible to integrate a conventional dishwasher into your kitchen, you should do so carefully – removing or fiddling with the front panelling can wreak havoc with the door’s spring tension and make the appliance hard to open and close.

-"If the door's too light then, firstly, it won't stay open when you're loading or unloading the dishwasher and secondly, it could spring shut with too much speed and force," he clarifies.
+“If the door’s too light then, firstly, it won’t stay open when you’re loading or unloading the dishwasher and secondly, it could spring shut with too much speed and force,” he explains.

 “Conversely, if there’s not enough spring tension, then the door could open too rapidly and could be difficult to close again.”